k8ty-app/k8tysaurus/k8tysaurus/mdocs/frodo.md

 ---
-title: Frodo
+title: frodo
 ---

-## About
-Frodo is a simple app to help you turn your `application.conf` file into a `k8s-secret.yaml` file.
+frodo is a simple app to help you turn your `application.conf` file into a `k8s-secret.yaml` file.

 ## Overview